vinc3m1/RoundedImageView/README.md

 ChangeLog
 ----------
+* **1.2.0**
+    * add `setDither` and `setFilterBitmap` method support on RoundedDrawable for tuning bitmap scaling quality
+    * improved performance for `setImageResource`
+    * RoundedDrawable constructor is now public
+    * Fixed bug where artifact was downloading `aar.asc` file instead of aar.
+You no longer need to have `@aar` specified in the dependency

 * **1.1.0**
     * LayerDrawable support (needs testing!)
     * Refactored api to support chaining and remove repetitive code

 * **1.0.0**
     * Initial release to maven central
     * Programmatically setting attributes with TransitionDrawables not supported.